 High in the hills overlooking the Black Sea stands an elaborate castle never lived in and occupied only by swallows.
-More than a half century ago, a wealthy merchant ordered the construction of the battlement, perched on the rocky steeps near Cape Aytodor.
-However, he was never a … More
+More than a half century ago, a wealthy merchant ordered the construction of the castle, perched on the rocky steeps near Cape Aytodor.
+However, he was never able … More

 The first part of this chapter continues with the construction of the tabernacle furnishings (vv.
 1-8).
 Following this is a description of the construction of items placed in the tabernacle courtyard (vv.
 9-20).
 Finally an inventory is taken of the total construction (vv.
 21-31).
 This inventory was compiled by the Levites under the direction of Ithamar, Aaron’s youngest son (v.
 21).